UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_cluster.md

 - **interactive sessions**: a user on a calculation node

-???- tip "Requesting an interactive node"
+???- tip "Requesting an interactive session"

-    Requesting an interactive node is described per cluster:
+    Requesting an interactive session is described per cluster:

     - [Bianca](start_interactive_node_on_bianca.md)
     - [Rackham](start_interactive_node_on_rackham.md)

-    This is done by requesting an interactive node from the Slurm scheduler.
+    This is done by requesting an interactive session from the Slurm scheduler.

 Each node contains several CPU/GPU cores, RAM and local storage space.